 Anything posted on California State University, Chico social media sites (Facebook, Twitter, Google+, Wordpress, etc.) should be in good taste and appropriate for all audiences.

 CSU, Chico reserves the right to delete comments deemed inappropriate by the site administrators.
-These comments include but are not limited to political endorsements or banter, outside links, mudslinging or defamation, personal attacks, threats of violence, profanity, alcohol and drug references, advertisements and promotions, and spam.
+These comments include but are not limited to political endorsements or banter, hate speech/images, mudslinging or defamation, personal attacks, threats of violence, profanity, alcohol and drug references, advertisements and promotions, and spam.

 Comments and photos shared on any CSU, Chico social media site may be used by CSU, Chico on other sites and in communications materials including but not limited to print and online publications and email newsletters.

 As a participant in California State University, Chico’s social media efforts, you take personal responsibility for your comments, your user name, and any information you choose to provide.
 Please do not post personal information such as phone numbers and addresses.

 Each faculty, staff, and student user of CSU, Chico’s computer communications systems is responsible for the material that he or she chooses to send or display using the campus computing/communication resources.

 Most books, journals, magazines, photographs, art, sound recordings, computer programs, and websites are protected by copyright law.
 In addition, architecture, motion pictures, and dance choreography can also be protected by the law.
 So when you use ideas, words or phrases, images, or sounds from another source, be sure to seek out the copyright holder and obtain permission before you include that work in your social media copy.

 For more details, refer to the Use of Copyrighted Materials page on the Meriam Library website.